Boeing to restart limited local work on jets as early as Monday

 “Employees who do not have a face covering or mask will be provided with one,” Boeing said.

+“Social distancing is going to be the toughest part,” he said.
+He added that certain work confined areas might require the use of higher grade N-95 masks.

+Holden said that if any employee is in a higher-risk category or is concerned about risks to family members, they will have the option not to return to work and instead to take unemployment.
+“That will be up to the individual,” he said.

-Late Friday, Boeing’s white-collar union, the Society of Professional Engineering Employees in Aerospace (SPEEA), sent a message to its members reminding them “to remain focused on personal and workplace safety.”
+Boeing’s white-collar union, the Society of Professional Engineering Employees in Aerospace (SPEEA), sent a message to its members reminding them “to remain focused on personal and workplace safety.”

 “The work on Boeing defense programs is important, but not nearly as important as the health and safety of ourselves, our co-workers and our families,” the SPEEA message said.
 “The company has assured SPEEA that Personal Protective Equipment (PPE) will be supplied to employees … It is vital everyone use PPEs and follow the distancing guidelines.”